In some books and on some websites, you may even get the chords shown to you as images in little boxes.

 Roadmap to your guitar journey

-To take a step towards this journey, the first thing you must do is to stop thinking of chords as just a name and a shape.
+To take a step toward this journey, the first thing you must do is to stop thinking of chords as just a name and different, individual shapes.

 Although having shapes and names are very important, it is the number, the roman numeral, that matters the most.